-As I mentioned above, this is a great option to accommodate aging parents, (returning) children, visiting relatives or extended family.
+As I mentioned above, this is a great option to accommodate ageing parents, (returning) children, visiting relatives or extended family.
 It offers a degree of independence and privacy to its tenants while still living all within reach.

-What to Expect of a Granny Flat
+What to Expect from a Granny Flat

 There are granny flats to suit every style and budget.
 Most granny annexes are small versions of full-size units.
 You can find a toilet, kitchen and other facilities such as state of the art monitoring devices so that grandma can be checked periodically.